evagoras/lucee-scheduled-tasks/README.md

 # Lucee Administrator Scheduled Tasks Bootstrap UI
-A front end user interface based on Bootstrap 4 and jQuery that manages the server scheduled tasks, copying the Lucee Administrator functionality.
+A front end user interface based on Bootstrap 4 and jQuery that manages the server scheduled tasks, copying the Lucee Administrator functionality within a ColdBox app.

 To use it, first create a ColdBox site and then within CommandBox run the following command at the root of the site:
 ```